openMSL/sl-1-0-sensor-model-repository-template/test/integration/003_output_osi_fields/README.md

 ## Metric

-The object is expected to be inside the field of view of the sensor at all times.
-In the analyze.py script the average number of detected moving objects over all simulation time steps is calculated.
+Existence of all fields specified in the osi_check.txt.

 ## Pass/Fail Criterion

-The test fails, if it differs from the expectation value of 1.0.
+The test fails, if a required field is not filled in the model output SensorData.